thanhlong2803/experience-do-work-in-projects-net-core/Know-and-understand/net-core/asp.net-core-basics/README.md

 -   It helps in the better maintenance of the application.
 -   It reduces ambiguity [sự mơ hồ] x and uncertainty [tính không chắc chắn] x.
 -   The most important thing we can do with MVC is an abstraction of logic from View.
+# Why use to Asp .Net core REST ?
+It is a framework that helps us to build or deploy the services of HTTP.

+It is already implemented in our project for documenting the web service in this project we have separate  [tách rời]  x endpoints for getting ***POST, DELETE AND PUT***

+***What is the http?***